 Once that was done, I turned off the heat and let the jars sit for a few minutes.

 Finally, I removed the dill pickles and let them cool on the counter until they reached room temperature.
-Be careful when removing the jars since they will be extremely hot and there will be water on the lid!
+Be careful when removing the jars since they will be extremely hot, and there will be water on the lid!

-There is no denying that this process is time consuming, especially if you choose to preserve the dill pickles with the water bath method.
+There is no denying that this easy canned refrigerator dill pickles process is time-consuming, especially if you choose to preserve the dill pickles with the water bath method.
 But I have found that there is immense joy in knowing that I didn’t let God’s beautiful produce go to waste.
-It has also been fun to give the dill pickles as a gift.
-A jar of these and another of my Homemade Cilantro-Lime Salsa might make a good Christmas present for my neighbors and friends!

 If you’re wondering what canning supplies I used, they were pretty simple: